alpaylan/FHE-Key-Value-Store/README.md

 ## Tutorial

+There are two tutorials in this repository.
+One is this tutorial section, which is more concise and tries not to go into the details of the implementation as much as possible.
+The other is the `Tutorial.ipynb` file, which is an interactive tutorial that separates the canonical implementation into many small jupyter notebook cells, provides relevant information and allows the reader to tweak parameters easily.

-This tutorial will go over the commented canonical implementation of the database.
+This non-interactive tutorial will go over the commented canonical implementation of the database by neglecting some of the details of the implementation.

 ### Defining The State and Indexers